 (2) If a specification materially affects the other party's performance but is not seasonably made, the other party:

-(A) is excused for any resulting delay in its performance; and of a party that cannot be determined from the agreement or from other provisions of this [Act] requires the party to perform in a manner and in a time that is reasonable in light of the commercial circumstances existing at the time of agreement.
+(A) is excused for any resulting delay in its performance; and commercial circumstances existing at the time of agreement.

 (B) may perform, suspend performance, or treat the failure to specify as a breach of contract.